 Art flourishes in Scottsdale where a lineup of award-winning galleries line the streets in Old Town Scottsdale, making it one of the most concentrated collections in the country.
 Our Sonoran Desert escape also is home to acclaimed museums, architectural wonders, award-winning events and a renowned public art program.
 If you’re looking for a creative vacation focused on the arts, look no further than Scottsdale.

 No matter what your artistic style is, Scottsdale has a museum to suit your interests.
 For the latest and cutting-edge modern exhibits, visit the Scottsdale Museum of Contemporary Art.
 Western Spirit: Scottsdale’s Museum of the West is the city’s newest addition, and it immerses its guests in the essence of the American West through artworks and artifacts.
-The Phoenix Art Museum features international and outstanding works of art and fashion design while the Heard Museum celebrates the Southwest’s American Indian cultures.
+And at the Phoenix Art Museum you’ll enjoy outstanding works of art and fashion design.

 Local, national and international performers take center stage at the Musical Instrument Museum (MIM) and Scottsdale Center for the Performing Arts.
 Browse 5,000 instruments from around the world at the MIM and then catch acts in the cutting-edge music theater.
 At the Scottsdale Center for the Performing Arts, it’s all about eye-opening, sidesplitting and awe-inspiring presentations that include Broadway shows, standup comedy and live music.
 Other popular venues with exciting calendars of performing arts presentations include ASU Gammage, ASU Kerr Cultural Center and Desert Stages Theatre.

 Since its beginnings in 1985, the Scottsdale Public Art Collection has grown to encompass nearly 100 permanent installations and myriad revolving temporary exhibits.
 Many of the city’s most recognizable works, like Robert Indiana’s LOVE Sculpture and Ed Mell’s Jack Knife, are within walking distance of one another in pedestrian-friendly downtown.
 But you’ll spot magnificent pieces all over the city, even when driving along our freeways!